Jennifer A. Reuter Illustration

 My prices vary according to the complexity, available timeline and purpose of the commission, which include room for feedback and ensuring the result you receive achieves its end goal.
 That said, I’m flexible to adjust to your budget if it’s feasible to still achieve same, or similar, results.

 Depending on the cost, I may request an upfront payment, but half deposit, half-at-completion suits also.
-Or, if it’s a longer set of commissions, we can use staggered payments or a ‘payment plan’.
+Or, if it’s a longer set of commissions, we can use a ‘payment plan’ or bi-weekly payment schedule.

 Refunds